When I first started “going green” I went all in! From home & garden to beauty, I jumped in with both feet & dragged my family in right along with me.

 - Build or rebuild (preferably out of reclaimed materials) instead of buying new.
 Look for salvaged materials, thinking of & using them in unique ways.

 - Reuse items in different ways.
-“Shop” around the house & move things around.
+“Shop” around your home & move things around for a new look.

 - Look at things with a new perspective.
 That sofa or chair that seems useless, outdated, or sagging may just need some new fabric, pillows, or a little extra stuffing.